Mental Health First Aid

-Mental Health First Aid Trainging Facilitator Graduation
+Mental Health First Aid Training Facilitator Graduation

 15 Gardaí graduated as accredited Mental Health First Aid (MHFA) Training Facilitators in Garda Headquarters yesterday, demonstrating their commitment to promoting mental health awareness and providing health and wellbeing support in An Garda Síochána.